tests-always-included/metalsmith-ancestry/README.md

         sortFilesFirst: "**/index.{htm,html,jade,md}"
     })

-This uses [minimatch] to match files.
-The `.matchOptions` object can be filled with options that the [minimatch] library uses.
+This uses [metalsmith-plugin-kit] to match files.
+The `.matchOptions` object can be filled with options to control how files are matched.

 ### Sorting Members